Battle of Río Grande

 The Battle of Río Grande was a minor military engagement that took place on 10 September 1879, during the War of the Pacific.
 A picket of Chilean soldiers and a Bolivian montonera clashed in Rio Grande, around San Pedro de Atacama.

-Bolivians are defeated, which eliminates local resistance to Chilean occupation in the Litoral Department.
+The Bolivians are defeated, which eliminates local resistance to Chilean occupation in the Litoral Department.

 Background

-After the Chilean occupation of Calama, in March 1879, and other Bolivian villages in the Atacama Desert, by the military contingents, the so-called “Loa Line” was established; with the objective of preventing a Bolivian offensive from the Altiplano and controlling the Litoral Department.
+After the Chilean occupation of Calama, in March 1879, and other Bolivian villages in the Atacama Desert, by the military contingents, the so-called “Loa Line” was established; With the objective of preventing a Bolivian offensive from the Altiplano and controlling the Litoral Department.
 In the first months of war the Chilean government took into account the possibility of a Bolivian offensive, with the support of Peru, which in April would enter the war as an ally of Bolivia.
 In fact, in the Altiplano, a Military Division was being prepared for that purpose, under the command of General Narciso Campero.

 Over time, the Chilean thought of a Bolivian or Peruvian offensive to the “Loa Line” was diluted, due to the harsh conditions to cross the Atacama Desert, so the territory lost relevance as a war front.
 But Chilean forces stationed in the area had to face the Bolivian locals, who were organized in montoneras to resist the occupation, hoping to see the Campero Division arrive.